svens/cafe/cafe.md

 2. Check available actions in `.agents/actions/` before implementing manual solutions
 3. Use appropriate roles from `.agents/roles/` for different types of work
 4. Follow the README.md context hierarchy when making decisions
+5. When making structural changes, use sync markers and follow the validation workflow
-5. Maintain doc-first discipline: update documentation with code changes
+6. Maintain doc-first discipline: update documentation with code changes